HotCakeX/Harden-Windows-Security/README.md

 </br>

 * 🟩 Means the security measure is applied using Group Policies
-* 🔶 Means the security measure is applied using PowerShell script
+* 🔶 Means the security measure is applied using PowerShell cmdlets or Registry